-Things To Do In Lightning Ridge With Kids
+Visit Lightning Ridge: The Best Things To Do In Lightning Ridge, NSW

 This post may contain affiliate links.
 Read our disclosure here.

-A visit to Lightning Ridge is a must do when in outback New South Wales!
-Known as the Black Opal capital of the world, Lightning Ridge was the first stop on our road trip with the new caravan, so that we could fulfill Zed’s dreams of finding an opal ✔ and visiting the Taronga Western Plains Zoo ✔ for his birthday.
-In hindsight, we wished we had allowed more than 2 nights there to see the sights, as there is so many things to do in Lightning Ridge with kids!
+A visit to Lightning Ridge is a must-do when in outback New South Wales!
+Known as the Black Opal capital of the world, Lightning Ridge was the first stop on our road trip with the new caravan, so that we could fulfil Zed’s dreams of finding an opal ✔ and visiting the Taronga Western Plains Zoo ✔ for his birthday.
+In hindsight, we wished we had allowed more than 2 nights there to see the sights, as there are so many things to do in Lightning Ridge with kids!

 Chambers of the Black Hand

-Our visit to the Chambers of the Black Hand was literally hands-down (pun intended!) our favourite Lighting Ridge attraction!
+Our visit to the Chambers of the Black Hand was literally hands-down (pun intended!) our favourite Lighting Ridge attraction, and one of the best things to do in Lightning Ridge with kids!

 The creation of Ron the artist over 20 years, you’ll descend the stairs to an underground gallery showcasing his sculptures carved into the walls, from classical to political figures, and even kid’s movie characters!
 The artwork is incredible, especially when you realise most of it was completed using a butter knife.